Photo: Adrian Dreßler

 - You may find condoms or contraceptive pills.

 - A storyline in a TV show or soap opera might raise issues that you feel you should address.

 It is understandable to feel anxious.
 The most useful thing is to think about how they might react before you speak to them.
 Put yourself in their shoes.
 How would you feel if your teen started asking you intimate questions about your love life?!

 If you don’t usually discuss sensitive matters at home, then diving in at the deep end of sex and love might feel really intimidating, especially if you don’t feel confident that you have the knowledge to answer any potential questions they might have.

-It might also be a good idea to look for your local young person’s services, like Brook.
-These are clinics where young people can go to talk to a doctor, nurse or counsellor confidentially about sex, contraception, relationships and anything else that might be on their mind.
+Brook has information on clinics in your area where young people can go to talk to a doctor, nurse or counsellor confidentially about sex, contraception, relationships and anything else that might be on their mind.

 The advice published on Parent Info is provided by independent experts in their field and not necessarily the views of Parent Zone or CEOP.